If you’re facing homelessness, these tips can help you prepare for and work through the situation.

 - Keep important documents and needed medications with you.

 - Check for shelter and housing through your state.
-You can also check your state's human or social services programs for housing assistance or use the map on the Homeless Shelter Directory to find a shelter near you.
+You can also check your local government or state's human or social services programs for housing assistance.
+Or, use the map on the Homeless Shelter Directory to find a shelter near you.
 The types of facilities vary.
 Research the best options for:

 - Cost - Most shelters are free, but some may charge a small fee.
 Most facilities that provide residential drug or alcohol rehabilitation programs charge a fee.
 Many, however, are low cost, accept Medicaid, or operate on a sliding scale based on your income.